rfjakob/earlyoom/MANPAGE.md

 print version information and exit

 #### -r INTERVAL
-memory report interval in seconds (default 1), set to 0 to disable completely.
+Time between printing periodic memory reports, in seconds (default 1.0).
-With earlyoom v1.2 and higher, floating point numbers are accepted.
+A memory report looks like this:

+    mem avail: 21790 of 23909 MiB (91.14%), swap free:    0 of    0 MiB ( 0.00%)

+Set to 3600 to print a report every hour, to 86400 to print once a day etc. Set to 0 to disable printing periodic memory reports.
+Free memory monitoring and low-memory killing runs independently of this option at an adaptive poll rate that only depends on free memory.
 Due to the adaptive poll rate, when there is a lot of free memory, the actual interval may be up to 1 second longer than the setting.

 #### -p
 Increase earlyoom's priority: set niceness of earlyoom to -20 and oom_score_adj to -100